Our Careers Service supports you throughout your studies at Goldsmiths, helping to identify your future career and develop your skills.

 The Gold Award

 The Gold Award is a personal and professional development programme to help you to identify current skills and develop new ones via co-curricular activities to carry out alongside your studies.
-More information on how the programme works can be found here.
+Explore more information on how the programme works.

 Goldsmiths is committed to preparing its students for their futures – whether that’s through our interdisciplinary courses that challenge you to see the world differently or through dedicated careers support.
 Our graduates go on to do many exciting things: starting their own businesses; working for media agencies; continuing to study and so much more, as can be seen in the Graduate Outcomes Survey (GOS) results.

-The new Graduate Outcomes Survey was published by HESA on 23 June 2020.
-The goal of GOS is to provide helpful information about how university students progress after graduating, and covers both undergraduate and postgraduate students.
+The new GOS was published by HESA (Higher Education Statistics Agency) in June 2022.
+The goal of the GOS is to provide helpful information about how university students progress after graduating, and covers both undergraduate and postgraduate students.

-- 77% of Goldsmiths graduates in highly skilled work matching the UK average for all universities
+- 80% of Goldsmiths graduates in highly skilled work, 4% above the UK average for all universities

 - 89% of Goldsmiths postgraduates (PGR and PGT) are in highly skilled work

-- 83% of Goldsmiths UK graduates think their current activity is meaningful (matching our comparator group benchmark)
+- 73% of Goldsmiths UK graduates think their current activity is meaningful

 Explore the Careers Service